masschallenge/impact-api/README.md

 ### Accessing The Shell
-* In order to access the default shell of the Docker container on which the django project is running (service "web"), run make bash-shell.
+* In order to access the default shell of the Docker container on which the Django project is running (service "web"), run `make bash-shell`.
-* In order to access the Django shell, run make django-shell.
+* In order to access the Django shell, run `make django-shell`.
-* In order to access the mysql shell, run make db-shell.
+* In order to access the mysql shell, run `make db-shell`.

 ### Running A Web Server In Supervisor/Debug Mode